 Phone: (0271) 644946

 I was so lucky because I have the opportunity to watch Karnaval Budaya JKPI or Cultural Carnival of Indonesian Heritage City Network in Solo.
-Yap this carnival usually will be held every year in the Regencies & Cities member of Indonesian Heritage City Network.
+Yap this carnival usually will be held every year in the Regencies & Cities member of the Indonesian Heritage City Network.
 So that’s why I said I was so lucky because next year Solo will not have this carnival again, the carnival will be held in the other area.

-Thousands of people watched the carnival along Slamet Riyadi street,they looked so happy and enthusiastic.
+Thousands of people watched the carnival along Slamet Riyadi street, they looked so happy and enthusiastic.
 Why?
 Because there were a lot of participants from 50 IHCN member regions, they walked with various traditional costumes, as well as creative design costumes that had their own characteristic, besides that, this carnival was also enlivened by many dance performances from the regions that were members of IHCN.

-The purpose of this carnival is to spread enthusiasm to the people so that they want to protect their heritages, in this case the heritages are not only historical objects like weapons and old buildings, but also a regional cultures that must be preserved like Traditional Dances and the traditional method of life as a characteristic of the Indonesian Nation that is rich in cultures.
+The purpose of this carnival is to spread enthusiasm to the people so that they want to protect their heritage, in this case, the heritages are not only historical objects like weapons and old buildings, but also a regional cultures that must be preserved like Traditional Dances and the traditional method of life as a characteristic of the Indonesian nation that is rich in cultures.
 If you come to Solo, don’t be afraid because you can’t watch this carnival, yap they have more than one carnivals that will be held every year with different purposes and concepts, you just need to make sure the schedule of the carnivals, so you won’t miss them, and these are the most famous events in solo that you don’t wanna miss: Solo Menari Carnival, Grebeg Sudiro,Solo Culinary Indoesia Festival,Solo Batik Karnival,Solo Keroncong Vestival,Solo City Jazz, and International Mask Festival.

 Your trip is not going to be complete before watching this traditional show.
 Wayang Orang Sriwedari or Sriwdari Human Puppet is one of the hundreds of cultures that is still preserved in Indonesia, especially in Solo.
 Wayang Orang is different from Wayang Kulit “A common traditional puppet show in Indonesia”.
-Wayang Kulit will be played with puppets that are made from cow leather, but Wayang Orang will be played by the real human or artists whose costumes will be almost similar like the costumes that the puppet usually has.
-That’s the major different.
+Wayang Kulit will be played with puppets that are made from cow leather, but Wayang Orang will be played by the real human or artists whose costumes will be almost similar to the costumes that the puppet usually has.
+That’s the major difference.

 Wayang Orang usually will tell stories about the famous Hindu Myths, Ramayana and Mahabarata which are combined with elements of Javanese Culture.
 You only have to pay about Rp.10.000 to watch the show, the theater is already equipped with air conditioners and comfortable chairs, what are you waiting for?
-If you want to watch the show, make sure you don’t come here on Sunday, because there will be no show on Sunday, but in the other days, just stop by so you can enjoy this traditional experience.
+If you want to watch the show, make sure you don’t come here on Sunday, because there will be no show on Sunday, but on the other days, just stop by so you can enjoy this traditional experience.

 After having lunch and tried the white and black tea, we continued our journey to Candi Cetho or Cetho Temple.
 The location of this temple is not so far from the tea house, along the way you can also enjoy the beauty of the tea gardens.
 It took about 30 minutes to get me here, and when we arrived, the view from the bottom of the temple surprised me, yap the atmosphere just like in Bali, my home, because the structure and shape of the temple are just like the temples in Bali, but we have more detailed carving stuff for the buildings.